psse-cpu/se-1221-orientation-slides/se/se.md

 layout: two-cols
 ---

-# Software Engineering
+# Software engineering

-- would also refer to the discipline
+- would usually refer to the discipline
   * body of knowledge ([SWEBOK][1]): 15 knowledge areas
   * SE focuses on creating software-based solutions, but it is **much more than programming.**
 - SE emphasizes the use: